The Best Pepper Grinders of 2026

 Once the peppercorns reach the grinder, several rows of teeth crush the pepper to release its natural oils.
 Then, they grind them into the desired consistency.
 Adjust the distance between the teeth using one of the methods described above, and you can control the coarseness of the peppercorns.

-You can’t know whether a pepper mill will be comfortable without picking it up, but you can be on the lookout for a few other things.
+You’ll know whether a pepper mill is comfortable when picking it up.
+You can look out for a few other characteristics.

 The most important factor of a good pepper mill is consistent grinding.
-If you end up with ground pepper of all different sizes, chances become pretty good one of those will stick in your teeth, creating a spicier-than-you’d-like bite for you or your guests.
-Look for a pepper mill with a steel or ceramic grinding mechanism, which are much stronger and better suited at crushing peppercorns than those made from plastic or acrylic.
+If you end up with ground pepper of different sizes, chances are that one of them will stick in your teeth, creating a spicy bite for you or your guests.
+To avoid this, look for a pepper mill with a steel or ceramic grinding mechanism, which are much stronger and better suited to crushing peppercorns than those made from plastic or acrylic.

 You’ll also want to consider how the mill adjusts for coarseness.
-The grinders that use the top screw to adjust the grind size are flawed; it’s hard to know what setting you’re on, you run the risk of completely unscrewing the top when you loosen the mill to the coarsest grind.
-Some of the mills had precision grind settings, but they’re located on the bottom of the mill.
+The pepper mills that use the top screw to adjust the grind size are flawed; it’s hard to know what setting you’re using, and you run the risk of completely unscrewing the top when you loosen the mill to the coarsest grind.

-That means you put your (potentially) oily, greasy hands right in the spot where the pepper comes out.
-Not ideal!
-We greatly preferred the precision grind settings that were located around the base of the mill.
-It kept our hands clean and we knew exactly where we stood as soon as we picked up the pepper mill.
+We prefer the precision grind settings that were located around the base of the pepper mills we tested.
+It kept our hands clean, and we knew exactly where we stood as soon as we picked up the pepper mill.

 Meet the tester